shlok-007/fourier.me/README.md

 Try it out here! https://fourier-me.vercel.app/

-In this project I am building an WebApp that takes your photos and turns them into Fourier Epicycle Drawings.
+In this project I am building a tool that takes your photos and turns them into Fourier Epicycle Drawings.

 Not getting it ?
 Here's the inspiration: https://youtu.be/r6sGWTCMz2k